tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:Issue
 - Preferred Label: Issue
-- Definition: A DataQualityNeed that expresses how quality problems may be identified in data.
+- Definition: A bdqffdq:DataQualityNeed that expresses how quality problems may be identified in data.
 - SubClass Of: DataQualityNeed; IssueConcept
 - Comments: Added to the original framework.
-Inverse of Contextualized Criterion in the original framework.
-Describes an instance of the IssueConcept in terms of the associated InformationElements from some controlled vocabulary (fields ActedUpon or Consulted), and a ResourceType of SingleRecord or MultiRecord.
-Describes Criteria by which data that lack quality for some purpose may be identified.
-An Issue is phrased in a negative sense, and approximates an inverse of a Validation.
-An Issue identifies data that lack or may lack quality.
-An Issue may flag a POTENTIAL_ISSUE that would need further review to determine if the data have quality for some purpose.
-If the conditions described by an Issue are identified by a test, the ResponseResult will be either IS_ISSUE or POTENTIAL_ISSUE, if no Issue is found with the data the ResponseResult will be NOT_ISSUE.
-NOT_ISSUE, unlike COMPLIANT for a Validation, does not assert that data are fit for some purpose.
-An Issue is the DataQualityNeed concept that parallels a IssueMethod in the Solutions layer, and a IssueAssertion in the Report layer (see Figure 3 in Veiga et al., 2017).
+Inverse of ContextualizedCriterion in the original framework.
+Describes an instance of the bdqffdq:IssueConcept in terms of the associated bdqffdq:InformationElements from a controlled vocabulary (fields bdqffdq:ActedUpon or bdqffdq:Consulted), and a bdqffdq:ResourceType of bdqffdq:SingleRecord or bdqffdq:MultiRecord.
+Describes bdqffdq:Criteria by which data that lack quality for some purpose may be identified.
+A bdqffdq:Issue is phrased in a negative sense, and approximates an inverse of a bdqffdq:Validation.
+A bdqffdq:Issue identifies data that lack or may lack quality.
+A bdqffdq:Issue may flag a bdqffdq:POTENTIAL_ISSUE that would need further review to determine if the data have quality for some purpose.
+If the conditions described by a bdqffdq:Issue are identified by a Test, the bdqffdq:ResponseResult will be either bdqffdq:IS_ISSUE or bdqffdq:POTENTIAL_ISSUE, if no bdqffdq:Issue is found with the data, the bdqffdq:ResponseResult will be bdqffdq:NOT_ISSUE.
+The term bdqffdq:NOT_ISSUE, unlike bdqffdq:COMPLIANT for a bdqffdq:Validation, does not assert that data are fit for some purpose.
+A bdqffdq:Issue is the bdqffdq:DataQualityNeed concept that parallels a bdqffdq:IssueMethod in the Solutions layer (see Figure 3 in Veiga et al., 2017), and a bdqffdq:IssueAssertion in the Report layer (see Figure 3 in Veiga et al., 2017).
 IS = { is | is = < ie, c, rt >, ie ∈ IE, c ∈ ∁C ⋀ rt ∈ RT }

 ********************